dentropy/ens-indexing/README.md

 ## Tech/Framework used

 * Python with requests package
-* Nodejs with ethersjs, sqlite, and sqlite3 packages
+* Nodejs and NPM with ethersjs, sqlite, and sqlite3 packages
 * API's used
   * [ENS Subgraph](https://thegraph.com/hosted-service/subgraph/ensdomains/ens)
   * Ethereum API ([Infura](https://infura.io/) in this case)